jyjb/Aingnyazhi/ProjectPlan.md

 ## Conclusion

-Aytham is a long-term effort to build a **Tamil-native, high-performance systems language**.
+Aingnyazhi is a long-term effort to build a **Tamil-native, high-performance systems language**.
 The project prioritizes correctness, control, and extensibility, with a structured roadmap toward self-hosting, system-level programming, and advanced computing domains.